Ink under the Fingernails: Printing Politics in Nineteenth-Century Mexico

 Introducing the vibrant world of nineteenth-century printing politics that flourished in Mexico City, site of the oldest printing tradition in the Western Hemisphere, this book talk with Corinna Zeltsman delves into the working worlds of Mexico’s printing shops, where a diverse cast of artisans and workers engaged the major political currents of the day as they pushed for respect and recognition from behind the scenes.
 Printing shops, indeed, represent unexplored spaces of democratic practice, where the boundaries between manual and intellectual labor blurred.

-The Book Talk series organized by Roni Gross, features a series of artists, academics, and people developing critical dialogue around books.
+Book Talk is a series organized by Roni Gross, featuring a diverse range of artists, academics, and thinkers developing critical dialogue around books.

 Note: Center for Book Arts will hold this event entirely online.
 A Zoom link will be sent in an email to all registrants.